aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/network-services.md

 - The filtering model allows for granular deployment of network service to the fabric leveraging the tenant name and tags applied to the service definition.
   - This allows for the re-use of SVI/VLAN IDs across the fabric.
   - An error will be returned at runtime in case of duplicate SVI/VLAN IDs, VRF names or VNIs targeted towards the same device.
+  - An error will be returned at runtime in case of invalid character usage in SVI, VLAN, or VRF names.

 ## Variables and Options